 Energy efficiency is made up of many different aspects including heat retention, insulation, filtration, and pumps.
-It is very important to buy an energy efficient hot tub in order to save money on your energy costs.
-One of the most energy efficient hot tub manufacturers include Bullfrog Spas.
-The key to Bullfrog’s efficiency is their full foam insulation, as well as high tech plumbing that allows for less jet hoses that allow hot water to cool.
-Retaining your waters heat is the main factor in lowering your energy costs.
+It is very important to buy an energy-efficient hot tub in order to save money on your energy costs.
+One of the most energy-efficient hot tub manufacturers includes Bullfrog Spas.
+The key to Bullfrog’s efficiency is their full-foam insulation, as well as high-tech plumbing that allows for fewer jet hoses that allow hot water to cool.
+Retaining the heat of your water is the main factor in lowering your energy costs.

 Another factor that is not as well known is filtration.
 Your water needs to be filtered through the system and heated.
 If your water can’t get through the filter efficiently it will not be able to pass quickly through the heater and give a consistent temperature.

-Pumps, horsepower, and the number of jets are often one of the first specifications customers ask about when looking for a hot tub.
+Pumps, horsepower, and the number of jets are often some of the first specifications customers ask about when looking for a hot tub.
 The secret is that the effectiveness of hydrotherapy is not based on just the number of jets and the size of the pump.
-There is a balance when making a hot tub energy efficient and powerful.
+There is a balance when making a hot tub energy-efficient and powerful.
 If there are a huge amount of jets and the pump is not big enough, you will have a very poor hydrotherapy experience.
-On the other hand if you have a handful of jets and a huge pump, you energy efficiency will be poor.
-This is another reason why trying a hot tub out for yourself will tell you if the pump is powerful enough to give you the massage you are looking for.
-Many hot tub manufacturers including Jacuzzi include circulation pumps, which run quiter and with less electricity, decreasing your energy costs.
+On the other hand, if you have a handful of jets and a huge pump, your energy efficiency will be poor.
+This is another reason why trying a hot tub out for yourself will tell you if the pump is powerful enough to give you the message you are looking for.
+Many hot tub manufacturers including Jacuzzi include circulation pumps, which run quieter and with less electricity, decreasing your energy costs.